 Just four years ago, the majority of HealthyCo’s revenue was generated within Sweden.
 Only about 5% of the company’s sales were exports in 2015, but today they account for 30%.
 Exporting to foreign markets is where they’ve seen the largest growth and plan to find the most opportunities.
 HealthyCo’s products are currently available in 19 countries outside of Sweden.

 Garay credits Invest in Skåne with introducing HealthyCo to the idea of making exporting a priority.
 They helped stakeholders within the company learn the ins and outs for international distribution deals and gave the support needed to not only have a presence at trade fairs, like the Anuga Food Fair in Germany, but make successful connections.

-According to Garay, the costs associated with securing domestic sales in Sweden’s bigger supermarket chains have shown to be much larger than compared to going after international sales through distributors.
+According to Garay, the costs associated with securing domestic sales in Sweden’s bigger supermarket chains have shown to be much larger compared to going after international sales through distributors.

 “One sales call with one distributor can generate 10 new clients, which builds less overhead costs for us,” says Garay.

 It turned out that being based in Skåne was another advantage in favour of HealthyCo’s export aspirations.
 The region is a prime location for international logistics with extensive infrastructure and transport network via road, air, rail, and port.
 “The freight is cheaper down to the continent,” Garay says.